Impartial geodetic building games on graphs: Preliminaries

 \subsection{Geodetic convexity}

 A comprehensive reference about geodetic convexity is \cite{PelayoBook}.
-Recall that a \emph{geodesic} of a graph is a shortest path between two vertices.
+A \emph{geodesic} of a graph $G=(V,E)$ is a path between two vertices with minimum length.

+\begin{example} Consider the graph shown in Figure~\ref{fig:geodesic}.
+The paths $v_1,v_2,v_3,v_5$ and $v_1,v_2,v_4,v_5$ of length $3$ are the only geodesics between $v_1$ and $v_5$.
+The path $v_1,v_2,v_3,v_6,v_5$ is not a geodesic since it has a larger length of $4$.
+The path $v_6,v_5,v_4$, indicated by dashed blue, is also a geodesic connecting the vertices $v_6$ and $v_4$. \end{example}

 The \emph{geodetic closure} $I[P]$ of a subset $P$ of $V$ consists of the vertices along the geodesics connecting two vertices in $P$.
 The geodetic closure is a pre-closure operator but not necessarily a closure operator because it may not be idempotent.
 To make it a closure operator, we need to iterate the geodetic closure function until the result stabilizes.

 The subset $P$ is called \emph{geodetically convex}, or simply convex, if it contains all vertices along the geodesics connecting two vertices of $P$.
 The \emph{convex hull} $[P]:=\bigcap\{K\mid P\subseteq K, K \text{ is convex} \}$ of $P$ is the smallest convex set containing $P$.
 The convex hull function $P\mapsto[P]:2^V\to 2^V$ is a closure operator.
 In particular, $P$ is convex if and only if $[P]=P$.
 We say that a set $P$ of vertices is \emph{generating} if $[P]=V$.
 Otherwise, $P$ is called \emph{nongenerating}.